daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 This is the mining-equivalent of Scavenger.
 Tracks all mining nodes, mineral forages, panning spots, mine ladders and shafts.
-While mining, there is a chance to trigger a Prospector Hunt minigame; break stones to trigger a pitched sound cue.
-Follow the higher pitched cues to find the treasure stone within the time limit and obtain a reward.
-Rewards may start out underwheming, but can be improved dramatically by building up a streak.
-For accessibility purposes, enable `UseLegacyProspectorHunt` in the config settings to replace this auditory minigame with a visual minigame of "follow-the-purple-arrow", exactly like the Scavenger Hunt.
+While mining, there is a chance to trigger a Prospector Hunt minigame:
+- Works like a game of "Simon says"; a random nearby stone will begin to glow.
+Break the glowing stone to reveal the next stone.
+Continue the sequence until the 7th stone to obtain the treasure.
+- Each target stone in the sequence becomes progressively harder to break.
+- Rewards include ores, rare minerals, fossilized artifacts and special equipment.

-You also gain the ability to hold a mod key (LeftShift by default) to highlight all forageable items currently on-screen, for your convenience.
-Moreover, you can optionally configure the tracking HUD arrows to not be active all the time, and instead appear only when holding that same mod key.
+You can also hold the mod key (LeftShift by default) to highlight all ore and gemstone nodes currently on-screen for easier viewing.
+There is a config option to prevent the tracking HUD arrows from being active all the time, and instead display only when holding that same mod key.

 Pointer colors:
 - **Orange:** Mining nodes and forage minerals